genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 1,335800A8HK6JBITVPA30,Test Ltd,
 2,655FG0324Q4LUVJJMS11,Testing AG,
 ```
-The directory tree should like below:
+The directory tree should like this:

 ![](/img/dir-tree-alpha.png)

-The test class should look like below:
+We shall look at the test class now.

-### Test class setup
+### Test class set-up
 ```kotlin
 package global.genesis
 import global.genesis.db.util.AbstractDatabaseTest